GittiMcHub/code-snippets/README.md

 This is my personal code snippet collection I want to share.

-Most of the snippets are copied on from other sites and I'll try to link all sources and give credits to its owner/inventor.
+Many snippets are copied from other sites and I'll try to link all sources and give credits to its owner/inventor.